DiveGearAdvice.comUpdated July 2026

 The Fit Test: Place the mask on your face without using the strap.
 Inhale gently through your nose.
 The mask should stay in place by suction alone.
 If it falls off or you feel air leaking, that mask doesn't fit you.

-The [Scubapro Frameless](https://www.amazon.com/dp/B001CF5RVG?tag=divegearadvice-20&ascsubtag=beginner-dive-gear-us) at $89 fits the widest range of face shapes.
+The [Scubapro Frameless](https://www.amazon.com/dp/B011HLF488?tag=divegearadvice-20&ascsubtag=beginner-dive-gear-us) fits the widest range of face shapes.
 It's what dive professionals use worldwide.
 If you're ordering online without being able to try masks in person, the Scubapro is the safest choice.
+For the premium upgrade decision, the Atomic Aquatics Venom vs Scubapro Frameless comparison is worth a read.

 Before your first dive, prep your new mask by scrubbing the inside of the lens with toothpaste to remove manufacturing residue.
 This prevents persistent fogging.